 Truth be told, I am not a huge fan of fudge.
 Maybe it’s because I have yet to find one I really like.
 Until now.
 For Spring Sweets Week I knew I wanted a white fudge to show off sprinkles.
 So I turned to Marshmallow Fluff.
 One the best I’d had to this point was made with fluff.

-The layers of color in the fudge are fun, festive, and prefect for Easter or any springtime occasion.
+The layers of color in the fudge are fun, festive, and perfect for Easter or any springtime occasion.
 It’s creamy and melts in your mouth, almost like frosting.
-Wrap it up in cellophane bags and put at place settings as a dual name card/ favor for your Easter guests.
+Wrap it up in cellophane bags and put it at place settings as a dual name card/ favor for your Easter guests.
 Set a tray out on your dessert buffet table.

 - 3 cups sugar